unlock-protocol/unlock-thirdweb/README.md

-# Unlock && Thirdweb
+# Using Thirdweb to deploy Public Locks!

 This project aims at making it easy for anyone to deploy Public Locks using Thirdweb's interfaces.

 To achieve this, we deployed a "proxy" contract that maps Thirdweb's `[IContractFactory](https://portal.thirdweb.com/contracts/IContractFactory)` factory with Unlock's factory contract.

 # Deploying the factory contract

-This should only be done once per network.
-We added a task for this.
+This should only be done once per network (and the Unlock team should probably do that for each network).
+We added a hardhat task for this.

 You can replace `goerli` with your network name, as long as the network is in the `hardhat.config.js` file.
 You will also need to add an Etherscan (or similar) API key for verification purposes!